Rizzoli Libri: Establishment of RCS Libri S.p.A.

 On 9 December 2013, the group signed an agreement with Telecom Italia on e-books and online edition of newspapers.
 It also included the ebooks of the imprints of RCS Libri at that time: Rizzoli, Bompiani, Fabbri, Adelphi, Archinto, Marsilio, Skira, and Sonzogno.
 RCS Media Group also sold the equity interest (48%) in the imprint Editions d'Art Albert Skirà (or known as Skira group) on 11 December 2013.
 Immediately after the transaction, RCS Libri, via Rizzoli International, still owned 49% stake of Skira Rizzoli Publications Inc., which was based in New York.
-Before the sales of Skira group, the imprint Skira Rizzoli was considered within the scope of consolidation.
+Before the sales of the Skira group, the imprint Skira Rizzoli was considered within the scope of consolidation.

 According to Publishers Weekly, the division RCS Libri had a revenue of €513.3 million in the financial year 2011 (not adjusted for the sale of Flammarion in 2012), or €298.6 million if excluding Flammarion.
 It was decreased to €273.3 million in 2012 and then €252 million in 2013 and €223 million in 2014.
 Moreover, the whole group was suffered from aggregate net losses in the 2010s, for example in financial years 2012, 2013 and 2014.
 The net loss was €218 million in 2013 and €110.8 million in 2014.

 The market share of RCS Libri in fiction and non-fiction was 11.8% in 2014, according to Publishers Weekly, itself was quoting the figure from GfK.